Best savings rates this week

-- Marsden BS Branch Saver 120 (Issue 2) pays 2.05% AER.
-The account can be opened with £25,000 and the saver can be accessed in branch only.
+- Buckingham BS Chiltern Gold Income Generator (Issue 5) pays 1.75% AER.
+The account can be opened with £1,000 and the saver can be accessed in branch or by post.

 Fixed-rate savings accounts are normally aimed at people with a lump sum that they wish to lock away for a pre-agreed period of time.